sidpalas/devops-directive-website/content/posts/2020/11/credential-management/index.md

 ## Level +3: Use a Secret Manager

 At this point we have taken the concept of a local configuration file about as far as we can.
 The next level is to move secrets into a dedicated secret manager.
-All of the major cloud providers offer a service like this, for example AWS has the [Secrets Manager](https://aws.amazon.com/secrets-manager/).
+All of the major cloud providers offer a service like this, for example, AWS has the [Secrets Manager](https://aws.amazon.com/secrets-manager/).

 The credentials can then be passed into your application as an environment variable at runtime.
 I often use the following Makefile snippet to retrieve credentials from GCP as needed: